 It is an endoscopic procedure in which a long, thin, flexible tube or “endoscope” is placed in the mouth and advanced into the duodenum (the beginning of the small intestine).

-Esophagogastroduodenoscopy (EGD), also called by other names, is an endoscopic diagnostic and treatment procedure that views the upper part of the gastrointestinal tract to the duodenum for the prevention of many diseases of the digestive tract.
+Esophagogastroduodenoscopy (EGD), also called by other names, is an endoscopic diagnostic and treatment procedure that views the upper part of the gastrointestinal tract to the duodenum to prevent many diseases of the digestive tract.

-It is considered a minimally invasive procedure as it does not require an incision in one of the main body cavities and does not require significant recovery after the procedure (unless sedation or anesthesia has been used).
+It is considered a minimally invasive procedure.
+It does not require an incision in one of the main body cavities and does not require significant recovery after the procedure (unless sedation or anesthesia has been used).
 However, a sore throat is common.

 The endoscope has a light and a camera on the end that allows the doctor to examine the lining of the esophagus, stomach, and the first portion of the small intestine.

 Esophagogastroduodenoscopy (EGD or OGD) is also called panendoscopy (PES) and upper gastrointestinal endoscopy.

 It is also often called upper endoscopy, upper gastrointestinal, or even endoscopy only; Because upper gastrointestinal endoscopy is the most commonly performed type of endoscopy, the ambiguous term endoscopy is sometimes used informally to refer to the default esophagogastroduodenoscopy.